 Maintaining friendships and relationships can be especially difficult if you need to distance yourself to from others to reduce your risk of infection.
 Friends and family play an important role in managing your welfare during a difficult and anxious time.
 Here are some tips for keeping in contact with friends and family:

-- Cancer Council’s online community is a place where you can talk to other people who might be in a similar situation to you.
-Find the online community here.
+• Cancer Council’s online community is a place where you can talk to other people who might be in a similar situation to you.

-If you are feeling anxious, have questions or need support, please remember that Cancer Council’s support and information line is available on 13 11 20 during business hours.
+If you are feeling anxious, have questions or need support, call Cancer Council 13 11 20 during business hours.
 Our specially trained team can provide emotional support as well as practical tips for minimising the risk of infection during this time.

 The combination of the COVID-19 virus (germ) and smoking can increase your risk of severe symptoms if you become infected and is why good lung health is important now more than ever.